-Most paparazzi are fly-by-night operators looking for a quick buck, but veteran pap Ron Galella has spent the last 50 years amassing an archive of candid celebrity photos as impressive as any major media outlet’s.
-If a publication is looking for an unfamiliar picture of, say, Robert Redford in the ’70s, they contact Galella, who has millions of original images in his basement.
-(He has three boxes of Tony Danza alone.)
-Leon Gast’s documentary Smash His Camera surveys the photographer’s career, from his groundbreaking court fights with Jacqueline Kennedy Onassis to his hot pursuit of Liz Taylor and Dick Burton in Rome and his jaw-busting altercation with Marlon Brando in the ’70s.
-The movie also deals with the legal, ethical, and aesthetic issues of Galella’s business, asking whether he has a right to take pictures of anyone at any time, and whether his work has intrinsic value beyond its subject matter.
+Most paparazzi are fly-by-night operators looking for a quick buck, but veteran pap Ron Gallela has spent the last 50 years amassing an archive of candid celebrity photos as impressive as any magazine or newspapers’.
+If a publication is looking for an unfamiliar picture of, say, Robert Redford in the ‘70s, they contact Gallela, who has millions of original images in his basement.
+(He’s got three boxes of Tony Danza alone.)
+Leon Gast’s documentary Smash His Camera—airing tonight on HBO at 9 p.m.
+Eastern, and repeating multiple times in the weeks to come—surveys the photographer’s career, from his groundbreaking court fights with Jacqueline Kennedy Onassis, to his hot pursuit of Liz Taylor and Dick Burton in Rome, his jaw-busting altercation with Marlon Brando in the ‘70s, and his current life as an adorable old pro that celebs don’t mind posing for.
+The movie also deals with the legal, ethical and aesthetic issues of Gallela’s business: whether he has a right to take pictures of anyone at anytime, and whether his work has any intrinsic value beyond its subject matter.

-Gast is a skilled documentarian who won an Academy Award for When We Were Kings, and aside from some overly jaunty soundtrack music, Smash His Camera assembles Galella’s anecdotes smartly, and supports them well visually.
-Gast follows Galella around as he attends events now, still trying to sneak in back entrances and get shots that all the photogs on the press line won’t.
-Then it looks back at Galella’s heyday, when he’d leap out of the bushes to catch Jackie O in an unguarded moment, or pay informants so he’d know where celebrities would be dining.
-Galella and his fans paint these youthful hijinks as good, clean fun in the pursuit of art, but Gast also gives plenty of screen time to people who consider Galella’s tactics disgraceful at best, criminal at worst.
+Gast is a skilled documentarian (an Academy Award winner for his When We Were Kings, in fact), and aside from some overly jaunty, ever-present soundtrack music, Smash His Camera assembles Gallela’s anecdotes in ways that are entertaining to watch and well-supported visually.
+Gast follows Gallela around as he attends events now, still trying to sneak in back entrances and get shots that all the photogs down on the press line won’t.
+But Gallela’s modern adventures pale next to his heyday, when he’d leap out of the bushes to catch Jackie O in an unguarded moment, or pay off informants so that he’d know where certain celebrities would be dining or clubbing.
+Gallela and his fans paint these youthful hijinks as good, clean fun in the pursuit of art; but Gast also gives plenty of screen time to people who consider Gallela’s tactics disgraceful at best, criminal at worst.